tableau/redux-saga-observer/Readme.md

 In the above example, we magically get nice types for violations in our onViolation callback ('NAME_UNCHANGED' | 'LINES_UNCHANGED')[] and state contains the state at the time the invariant was violated.
 The main saga immediately aborts when ANY invariant is violated and you get notified of EVERY broken invariant.

+# Get started

+## Requirements:
+* redux 3.5.0 or later
+* redux-saga 0.16.0 or later

+## installation
+Add redux-saga-observer as a dependency in your package.json.